 Just turning up at a Walt Disney World is no longer possible.
 In its place is a new park reservation system.

 Disney introduced Disney Park Pass during the reopening of Walt Disney World.
-Disney Park Pass allowed Disney to control the number of guests entering a park each day.
+Disney Park Pass allowed Disney to control the number of guests entering a park daily.
 To access a park at Walt Disney World, you need to prebook a reservation through the new Disney Park Pass System.
-Guests have to present both their park reservation and a valid park ticket to access a park.
-Guests who do not have either of these will be refused entry, and this includes if you have a dining reservation.
+Guests must present their park reservation and a valid park ticket to access a park.
+Guests who do not have either of these will be refused entry, including if you have a dining reservation.

-A limited Park Hopping option, which we describe below, has now been introduced.
+A limited Park Hopping option, described below, has now been introduced.
 However, Guests must confirm their first park entry each day through a Disney Park Pass Reservation.

 To learn more about the Disney Park Pass System, visit our dedicated guide.

-Park Hopper tickets allow guests to visit more than one park at Walt Disney World each day.
+Park Hopper tickets allow guests to visit more than one park at Walt Disney World daily.
 Park Hopping allows increased variation and spontaneity in your vacation, but tickets cost a little extra.